+In addition, Seattle has passed ordinances that apply to transportation network companies.
 A dedicated Seattle injury lawyer at Boohoff Law will analyze the facts of each viable rideshare accident case to determine the best avenue for financial recovery.

 In general, rideshare companies try to say that they do not employ rideshare drivers.
 These drivers are independent contractors, (also known as 1099 self-employed workers) and not a TNC’s employees.
 This designation applies even though most rideshare companies collect, reduce, and distribute driver payments, a traditional red flag when disclaiming employee status.

 Courts distinguish between independent contractors and employees.
 Employers generally bear full financial responsibility for torts, such as driver negligence, committed by those working in their employment.

 If a rideshare company has failed to adhere to all of the conditions listed above, the TNC might be vicariously liable for a rideshare accident.

 Yes.
 Not everyone is allowed to serve as a rideshare driver in Seattle.
 Prospective drivers must supply the TNC with their personal information.
 The TNC must maintain and review these records; the FBI, Washington State Patrol, or an approved third party can check fingerprints.
 Rideshare companies must report criminal offenses on the parts of drivers.